-Warming and hearty, fall pumpkin and beef chili is the perfect comfort food for cooler weather.
-Creamy pumpkin, savory beef and hearty beans in a spicy, seasoned tomato base.
+Warming and hearty, Fall pumpkin chili is the perfect comfort food for cooler weather.
+Creamy pumpkin, savory beef, turkey, chicken, or event plant based (!) protein with hearty beans in a spicy, seasoned tomato base.

 “Hello?”
 Oh, comfort food called.
 It’s for you.
 Are you ready to pick up the phone?

-Well I suppose it’s more, “are you ready to pick up the knife?” than the phone, but you get the drift.
-This Pumpkin and Beef Chili is full of all the good comfort food things you need in your life.
-It’s a little spicy, protein packed to fill the tummy, and pumpkin because it’s fall and technically it’s extra veggies too.
+Well I suppose it's more, "are you ready to pick up the spoon?" than the phone, but you get the drift.
+This Pumpkin Beef Chili is full of all the good comfort food things you need in your life.
+It's a little spicy, protein packed to fill the tummy, and pumpkin because it's Fall and technically it's extra veggies too.
 Win win win.

-You know what there is to love about this pumpkin and beer chili??
-Sit right there and let me tell you…
+You know what else there is to love about this pumpkin beer chili??
+Sit right there and let me tell you...

 - creamy pumpkin puree adds velvety texture and the perfect amount of fall flavor

-- canned white and black beans, so you can drain, rinse and drop them into the pan
+- canned pinto and black beans, so you can drain, rinse and drop them into the pan, plus you really can use any style of bean you prefer!

-- lighter style beer like Budweiser or maybe seasonal pumpkin beer, because chili and beer are like peanut butter and jelly
+- lighter style beer like Budweiser or maybe seasonal pumpkin beer, because chili and beer go together like peanut butter and jelly

 We could go on, but you have life to live and stuff to do…like making this chili!